mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

 Since the beginning of the course we have seen an operator or method work differently when used with different types of objects.
 For example, the plus operator performs arithmetic addition with integers and floats.
 However, with strings, it does concatenation.
-Even though different operations are performed, the actions are reasonably similar.
+More recently we have been able to use this operator with fractions.
+Even though different operations are performed, the actions are all reasonably similar.

-Our Fraction class has a method that enables us to add two fractions.
-Lets extend this ``__add__`` method so we can also add an integer to a fraction.
+Lets now extend this ``__add__`` method so we can also add an integer to a fraction.

 .. activecode:: c2u